canovalentina/text_to_sql/README.md

 Due to time constraints, the scope of this project was limited.
 Future iterations should include:

 - Handling of followup prompts.
-This would require storing the previous prompt in memory.
+This would require storing the previous prompt and answers in memory.
 - Testing
 - A Command-line interface, API layer or web interface to run the package more easily.